 The route is created on the wall below Trolltunga rock, near Odda town in Vestland, Norway.

-Length of via Ferrata is 250 meters and the total ascent is 800 meters.
+The length of via Ferrata is 250 meters and the total ascent is 800 meters.
 It takes between 1-3 hours to climb depending on the pace.

 Trolltunga via Ferrata equipment and the guide

 You can climb via Ferrata without the guide if you have climbing or via Ferrata experience, and pay via Ferrata fee of 350 NOK.
 You can also use your own equipment.
-In case you don’t have it, it’s also possible to rent it on the spot at Trolltunga Active office.
+In case you don’t have it, it’s also possible to rent it on the spot at the Trolltunga Active office.
 They also offer guided tours, in case you don’t want to climb alone.

 The way back from Trolltunga